Derek Klena

-Derek Anthony Klena (born October 3, 1991) is an American actor and singer.
+Derek Anthony Klena (born October 3, 1991) is an American actor, singer, and professional baseball player.
 He is best known for his work on Broadway, including originating the roles of Nick Healy in Jagged Little Pill (2019–2021), Dmitry in Anastasia (2017–2018), and Michael in The Bridges of Madison County (2014).
 His breakthrough was in the original Off-Broadway production of Pasek & Paul's stage adaptation of Dogfight, and he made his Broadway debut as Fiyero in the 10th anniversary company of Wicked.
 Klena most recently portrayed Christian in the Broadway company of Moulin Rouge! replacing Aaron Tveit in the role on and off from 2022 to 2024.
-He has made appearances on several television series such as Unbreakable Kimmy Schmidt, The Code, and Pretty Little Liars: Original Sin.
+He has made appearances on several television series such as Unbreakable Kimmy Schmidt, The Code, and Pretty Little Liars.

 In 2020, Klena was nominated for a Tony Award for Best Featured Actor in a Musical for his portrayal of Nick Healy in Jagged Little Pill.